 Making this decision now will help you practice towards a goal.
 Many famous guitarists started out playing solo and then they collected a band around the type of music they loved to play.

 You can do this too.
-For some people the mere thought of playing in front of anyone else, would make them give up guitar at the beginning.
-For others, the drive to be able to play first basic chords and then lead, will encourage the practice to succeed.
+For some people, the mere thought of playing in front of anyone else would make them give up the guitar at the beginning.
+For others, the drive to be able to play first basic chords and then lead will encourage the practice to succeed.

 4 – Will You Learn Songs?

 Songs will inspire you to learn and practice.
-Start slow, make it fun and do a little each day.
-Break the song into bite size pieces.
-Ask you teacher to suggest a song but only learn it if it moves you!
+Start slow, make it fun, and do a little each day.
+Break the song into bite-size pieces.
+Ask your teacher, to suggest a song but only learn it if it moves you!
 Have a look at Mike Kennedy and his song selection.
 Just a few to get you started.

 5 – How much practice will you do?

 Now, I’m putting you on the spot!
 You have been through the ‘I’m so excited!’ stage.
 It’s time to decide a set amount of practice minutes, that you are willing to commit to on a regular basis.
 Why do I say regular?
 Because this is the secret to reaching your dreams.